The 20+ Best Things To Do In Idaho in the Winter

 Due to the heavy snowfall in the winter, most resorts are known to have anywhere from 100-150 skiable days.

 Sun Valley is a popular destination for hitting the slopes.
 The resort has two mountains, Bald Mountain and Dollar Mountain.
 This resort is ideal for intermediate to advanced skiers and has open bowls, glades, and steep chutes.
-It’s located about 2 hours and 30 minutes west of Boise.
+It’s located about 2 hours and 30 minutes west of Boise and is one of the more expensive resorts in Idaho.

-If you would rather visit Northern Idaho, stop by Schweitzer Mountain Resort.
+Another great option is Northern Idah’s Schweitzer Mountain Resort.
 It is Idaho’s largest ski resort, with over 92 named runs on 2,9000 acres.
 They have wide-open bowls and an expert glade area.
-Try out their night skiing every Friday and Saturday night during the peak season to ski under the stars.
+Try their night skiing every Friday and Saturday night during the peak season to ski under the stars.

 Check out the 10 best ski resorts in Idaho here.